-“Despite previous correspondence your account remains unpaid.
+“Despite previous correspondence, your account remains unpaid.
 Our client has instructed us to recover the full amount you owe.
 We are now making arrangements for one of our collectors to visit you at home.”

 Reported by poshs6gal

-Can CCS Collect send bailiffs?
+Can CCS Collect Send field agents?

-Can I ignore CCS Collect?
+Can I Forget About CCS Collect?

 Figures from complaints service Resolver show that gripes about debt collection practices at big firms and government bodies have more than doubled over the past year, rising from 830 to 2,006.